-Again, just because these district shapes are irregular doesn't mean they are gerrymandered... but there is a higher likelyhood they might be.
+Again, just because these district shapes are irregular doesn’t mean they are gerrymandered… but there is a higher likelihood they might be.

 In 2012, Alabama redrew its state legislative district boundaries (following the 2010 census).
-The , alleging racial gerrymandering in the new district plan.
-After a lengthy court battle, a federal court and ordered the legislature to redraw 3 Senate districts and 9 House of Representatives districts.
+The Alabama Legislative Black Caucus filed suit against the state, alleging racial gerrymandering in the new district plan.
+After a lengthy court battle, a federal court upheld their claim and ordered the legislature to redraw 3 Senate districts and 9 House of Representatives districts.
 The districts were redrawn and took effect in 2017.

 I looked at the Alabama state legislative districts from pre- and post-2017 redistricting, applying the District Irregularity Index to see if, in fact, the pre-2017 districts were more gerrymandered than after 2017.
 Here are the findings: